Loag/Loag/README.md

 ### Hi there 👋

 - 💡 I'm interested in functional programming and systems design.
-- 🌱 I’m currently learning Rust, Haskell, and Nim.
+- 🌱 I’m currently working in C#, Go, and Python